SkynetLabs/ansible-playbooks/README.md

 #### Playbook Actions

 - Disables health check.
-- Waits 5 minutes for load balancer (with dev servers it doesn't wait).
+- Waits for all uploads/downloads to finish (max 5 minutes), on dev servers it doesn't wait.
 - Stops docker compose services.
-- Starts only sia docker service.
+- Starts only mongo and sia docker services.

 #### Preparation